 How to set in the sun survey point using the Marx device video link;

 The very first Marx Device used in Operation Resolute Time 2020 from 7 February to 8 August 2020.
 The Marx Device is used to emplace the sun survey point from which to measure direct sun angle from in determining earths true surface shape.
 This is accomplished with the use of a compass which sets the sting line on the magnetic north-south line of orientation.
+This device is a manual alignment device for the observer to be aligned to the sun at a directional angle of 90 degrees to an exact point on earth along the line of magnetic at an exact time.
 The Marx Device is used to set the geometric edge from which to accurately measure direct sun angles from.
 Note the hole in the center of the board, this is to mark the sun survey point once the sun is 90 degree to the observer.
 This is shown by a shadow line that is created by the sun as it casts a shadow of the sting line on the board.
 The Marx device was named after 1SG Marx of the Latvian Special Operations Forces (LATSOF) who helped me build the very first device in Kabul, Afghanistan.

 Earth sun alignment and line of parallel are interlinked regardless of earths said axis or tilt.
 This is because at the cumulative 90 degree mark line of parallel is reached.
 The reason it is 90 degree is because the suns maximum forward angle when measured can only be 90 degree which is perfect vertical alignment with an observer in the prime meridian zone.
 This also transfers to outside the prime meridian zone as well once a sun survey point is used (observer to sun alignment 90 degree).
 In other words from one or two observers, the observer is now in line of parallel to the same observed object of reference once a measured surface reading to the sun is 45 degree.
 The said observed object can only exceed its said given size at said distance based on line of parallel.
 This is especially true in a SIMO observation, when the object is viewed from two observers at different locations at the same time.
 This application can also be applied to STO process (single observer) as well.
 This application and process is heavily used in Military Science for both near and extreme distances (indirect fire aiming references, weapons bore-sighting, indirect fire lay and safe procedures for lay and safe circles, SIMO observation, weapons live fire range safety box and sector range fans, fire control alignment test (FCAT)).
 This is why setting the geometric edge is the critical first step in accurately determining earths true surface shape.